 ”Configuration of the video output signal on the IO board is controlled via the MiSTer.ini file, more information on how to configure and download of the MiSTer.ini file see the MiSTer.ini configuration page.” – (2021, misterfpga.co.uk)

 Also via an online INI generator: https://ini.misterkun.io/ (unavailable by November 2021).
-As seen in the video bellow:
+As shown in the video below:

 Custom background picture and logo

-I first created the wallpaper template (3840 x 2160) that I used together with Paint.net to add a custom background with a new MiSTer Station logo.
+I first created a wallpaper template (3840 × 2160) that I used in Paint.net to add a custom background with a new MiSTer Station logo.
 Here it is:

-Then to remove the existing logo I hide the current one with a variable setting in the MiSTer.ini (/media/fat/).
+Then, to remove the existing logo, I hid the current one using a variable setting in MiSTer.ini (/media/fat/).

 ; 0 - disable MiSTer logo in Menu core